Private Educational Consulting

 Individual College Application Coaching

 After writing the main part of their college applications at the Crafting Your College Application summer camp, students applying to elite universities often find private counseling to be the most efficient way to write the many required supplemental essays.
-I, and my associate Paul Rivas, will help you focus your message to colleges so the admissions committee clearly understands your strengths through your fresh, original, and personal essays.

 Schools try hard to satisfy their students’ educational needs.
 However, schools have many students and, by necessity, cannot offer a tailored education.
 Private educational counseling is useful anytime you feel the educational garment chafing.
 Many students I work with are driven learners who find themselves outgrowing the classes and clubs offered at their schools, sometimes as early as elementary school.
 I can help you map out a plan to enhance your personal education while contributing positively to your school community.